ejovo13/libejovo/docs/index.md

 Available at our disposal are the fundamental statistics routines to gather information about the data in a `Vector`.

-Here is the showcase of just a few of these functions:
+Here we showcase just a few of these functions:

 ```
 double u_v      = mean(v);